-Recent travel warnings highlight political upheaval and acts of terrorism that have made travel to Middle Eastern nations much more perilous than in the past.
-Although many would advise to refrain from travel to Lebanon due to safety and security issues, there are many willing to accept the risks and start packing for the chance to visit this fascinating country.
+Political upheaval and acts of terrorism have made travel to the Middle East much more perilous than in the past.
+Although many would advise refraining from travel to Lebanon due to safety and security issues, there are many willing to accept the risks and start packing for the chance to visit this fascinating country.

 It's important to arm yourself with up to date information and a carefully planned itinerary to avoid danger zones is the key to increasing the probability that your trip will be trouble-free and safe.